ned14/outcome/doc/src/content/reference/types/basic_result/explicit_copy_converting_constructor.md

 *Requires*: `predicate::enable_compatible_conversion<R, S, P>` is true.

 *Complexity*: Same as for the copy constructors of the underlying types.
 Constexpr, triviality and noexcept of underlying operations is propagated.

+*Guarantees*: If an exception is thrown during the operation, the state of both operands on entry is restored, if at least one of the underlying operations is marked `noexcept`.